AwesomeGitHubRepos/Phishing-API/README.md

 # To Setup :

 1) Import the DB SQL Dump Schema to a new MySQL Instance `mysql -u root -h localhost < DatabaseSQLDump.sql;`.
-You may have to create a new user that's not "root" and grant all privileges to all databases for your config if you have issues.
+You need to log in and set the root password to something that is not blank with `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'NEWPASSWORD';`

 2) Host the PHP (PHP7 is supported!) from a web service (Tested with Apache)